Aloshi/EmulationStation/README.md

 </gameList>
 ```

-The path element should be the absolute path of the ROM.
+The path element should be the *absolute path* of the ROM.
 Special characters SHOULD NOT be escaped.
 The image element is the path to an image to display above the description (like a screenshot or boxart).
 Most formats can be used (including png, jpg, gif, etc.).
 Not all elements need to be used.

 The switch `--gamelist-only` can be used to skip automatic searching, and only display games defined in the system's gamelist.xml.
-The switch `--ignore-gamelist` can be used to ignore the gamelist and use the non-detailed view.
+The switch `--ignore-gamelist` can be used to ignore the gamelist and force ES to use the non-detailed view.

-*You can use ES's [scraping](http://en.wikipedia.org/wiki/Web_scraping) tools to avoid creating a gamelist.xml by hand.*  A command-line version is also provided - just run emulationstation with `--scrape`.
+*You can use ES's [scraping](http://en.wikipedia.org/wiki/Web_scraping) tools to avoid creating a gamelist.xml by hand.*  There are two ways to run the scraper:

+* **If you want to scrape multiple games:** press start to open the menu and choose the "SCRAPER" option.
+Adjust your settings and press "SCRAPE NOW".
+* **If you just want to scrape one game:** find the game on the game list in ES and press select.
+Choose "EDIT THIS GAME'S METADATA" and then press the "SCRAPE" button at the bottom of the metadata editor.

+A command-line version of the scraper is also provided - just run emulationstation with `--scrape` *(currently broken)*.

 Themes
 ======